Can You Legally Drive with an Expired License? (2024)

 Why you can trust Insurify: Comparing accurate insurance quotes should never put you at risk of spam.
 We earn an agent commission only if you buy a policy based on our quotes.
 Our editorial team follows a rigorous set of editorial standards and operates independently from our insurance partners.
 Learn more.

 Most states don’t have a grace period between the time of license expiration and license renewal that allows drivers to legally operate their vehicle with an expired license.
-Specific penalties vary based on the state you live in, but consequences for driving with an expired license include tickets, fines, jail time, and denied claims from your car insurance company.
+Specific penalties vary based on the state you live in, but consequences for driving with an expired license include tickets, fines, jail time, suspension, and denied claims from your car insurance company.

 The best method of avoiding complications related to an expired driver’s license is proactive license renewal.
 If mistakes happen, the penalties associated with driving with an expired license will likely increase the cost of your insurance.
 Before you buy or renew a car insurance policy, compare quotes from multiple companies to find the best option for you.